sagecodes/intro-to-javascript-part1/README.md

 Use the `prompt()` function above to ask a user for a name, save it in a variable called `name` and print the variable using `console.log()`

-You will have to use your developer console for this one!
+You WILL have to use your developer console for this one!

 ## Data Types:
-We're going to stick with the basics, so We wont be going over EVERY data type in javascript, but you you can read a more comprehensive list [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures).
+We're going to stick with the basics, so We wont be going over EVERY data type in javascript and not every detail, but you you can read a more comprehensive list [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures).

 Feel free to try these code samples out in your [repl](https://repl.it/)!